 In progress.

 One attendee still in school wanted for example to travel, another wanted to travel and to do the things he didn't get round to do to earlier in life, certain hobbies/interests.
 Then we got to something I analysed recently, connected to this: A guy called Sadhguru, who gives lectures and talks about spirituality, meditation, enlightenment etc. He said in a video hat I recently analysed that people search for pleasantness.
 I did not agree but did not tell the attendees my view.
-I said that he claimed that people aim for pleasantness in their lives.
+I said in the meeting that he claimed that people aim for pleasantness in their lives.
 I asked whether anyone was looking for pleasantness in his or her life.
-The men: No. They seek something of interest.
+The men all said: No. They seek something of interest.
 This is exactly what I want in life and which does not fit with Sadhguru's claim.

 The women were more interested in pleasantness but for most of them this was not the only thing.
 A combination of pleasantness and interesting things is what they wanted, where the percentage of pleasantness varied.